AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

 If the prompt has multiple humans, render each alone in a separate clip and cut between them:

 Edit the conversation in post by alternating shots.
-The model never has to track two identities at once.
+The model never tracks two identities at once.
+(Kling 3.0 Omni can bind multiple distinct elements in one shot, but single-subject shots remain the lowest-morph option for hero work.)

 Step 4: Add highly specific identity markers to the prompt